tytydraco/yessleep/out/Nightmare_Roommate_Storytime.md

 &#x200B;

 I’ve been lying on my bed in the darkness ever since.
 I’m not sure if Greg already knows I broke his rules and I’m not sure if he knows that *I know*.
-I just don’t know what to do.
+Greg's cooking again now, right in front of the door.
 I’m too terrified to move and too terrified to call for help.
+The whole room smells like vinegar.
+I don't know what to do.
 All I can see is the blonde hair and the one blue eyeball.

 &#x200B;